ajdavis/emptysquare-hugo/emptysquare/content/motor-monitoring.md

 +++
-category = ['Motor', 'Programming', 'Python', 'Mongo'] date = '2017-02-04T15:13:45.586344'
+category = ['Motor', 'Programming', 'Python', 'MongoDB'] date = '2017-02-04T15:13:45.586344'
 description = "Motor 1.0 added a monitoring feature so you can log what it does.
 Here's how to use the feature." draft = false